ashegde/ashegde/README.md

 - 👋 hello, I’m @ashegde.
-- 👀 interested in data, models, and uncertainty for robust decision-making and autonomy in science and engineering.
+- 👀 interested in {data, models, uncertainty} for robust decision-making and autonomy in science, engineering, and business.
 - 🌱 postdoctoral work in Bayesian UQ and ML-based surrogate modeling, with application to molecular dynamics, constitutive modeling, and phase field simulation.
 - 📓 academic background in control theory, dissertation work on convex optimization and UQ.